-62 border employees under internal investigation for posts
+62 border employees under internal investigation amid posts

 But news reports have since surfaced that she may have also been a member at once point, though there is no indication she knew about the inflammatory posts.

-Officials on Monday would not say whether those under investigation included Provost or other top brass, but said they were working through the level of responsibility someone has in the group.
+Officials on Monday would not say whether those under investigation included Provost or other top brass, but said they were working through the level of responsibility a member would have, depending on how active he or she was.

 “To be clear, the expectations of professional conduct don’t end at the end of a shift,” Klein said.